 See the Acropolis – Without the Crowds

-You can prebook your tickets and entry so that your time there is even easier, or you can opt to attend a small group tour of the Acropolis so that you learn about what you’re seeing during your visit.
+You can prebook your tickets and entry so that your time there is even easier.
+Alternatively, you can opt to attend a small group tour of the Acropolis so that you learn about what you’re seeing during your visit.

 Experience Greek Shade for Yourself at the Acropolis Museum

-Yes, you’ll see the important sites on the Acropolis itself, but you really need to go to the museum to learn the bigger picture (especially if you don’t go on an Acropolis tour).
-The artifacts found on the Acropolis are housed here, and they have some amazing multimedia presentations to help you understand even more.
+Yes, you’ll see the important sites on the Acropolis itself, but you need to go to the museum to learn the bigger picture (especially if you don’t go on an Acropolis tour).
+The artifacts found on the Acropolis are housed here.
+Besides, they have some amazing multimedia presentations to help you understand more.

 One tip – get lunch at the museum cafe.
 The views are stunning, and it’s one of my favorite museum restaurants anywhere in the world!